pytorch/pytorch/docs/source/jit.rst

 ``List[T]``
     A list of which all members are type ``T``

-Unlike Python, each variable in Torch Script function must have a single static type.
+Unlike Python, each variable in TorchScript function must have a single static type.
-This makes it easier to optimize Torch Script functions.
+This makes it easier to optimize TorchScript functions.

 Example::